 This project breakout will allow students to visit various organizations in the Portland area, interview experts in the field, learn about who they are helping, participate in intense peer-to- peer and cross-disciplinary brainstorming, and generate multiple ideas that can be “tested” for viability toward addressing the needs of the community.
 Activities culminate in the Closing Reception, where student groups of will present their final products, services, and/or outreach plans to friends, families, peers, and others interested in learning about new solutions to some of our world’s most complex problems.
 By reframing a social justice issue as a Breaker Challenge, students can reflect on who they are, what they believe, and how faith can inform their advocacy.

-Incoming Seniors Pathway (beginning 2018)
+Incoming Seniors Pathway

 Leadership Development Course (for college credit)

-Beginning in 2018, for students entering twelfth grade and those who have graduated high school, EnvisionPDX offers Christian Leadership Development through credit-bearing college level classes for students to explore the intersections of faith and life.
+For students entering twelfth grade and those who have graduated high school, EnvisionPDX offers Christian Leadership Development through credit-bearing college level classes for students to explore the intersections of faith and life.

 Classes will lead students through an engaging and broad academic look at Christian history, world religions and foreign policy, science and theology, and authorship research of theological texts.